-Helen Elizabeth Milner's son says he found her one night crushing up powder after she had spoken repeatedly of wanting to "get rid" of her husband and talked about ways she could do it.
+The son of murder accused Helen Milner says he found his mother crushing powder after she had spoken repeatedly of wanting to "get rid" of her husband and talked about how to do it.

-Adam Francis Kearns told the sixth day of Milner's trial that she had spoken of putting crushed glass in the mashed potatoes or poisoning him with drugs, Phenergan, or sleeping pills.
+Adam Kearns told the sixth day of Milner's trial that she had spoken of putting crushed glass in the mashed potatoes or poisoning Philip Nisbet with drugs, Phenergan, or sleeping pills.

-"I laughed it off, along with everyone else," said Kearns, aged 22, the son of Milner from an earlier marriage.
+"I laughed it off, along with everyone else," said Kearns, 22, Milner's son from an earlier marriage.

-She has denied the charges at her trial before Justice David Gendall and a jury in the High Court at Christchurch.
+She has denied the charges at her trial before Justice David Gendall and a jury in the High Court in Christchurch.
 The defence says Nisbet's death was suicide.

-Kearns said he lived at the address in Halswell, with his mother and stepfather, intermittently before the time of Nisbet's death.
+Kearns said he lived intermittently with his mother and stepfather at their Halswell house before Nisbet's death.

 He had hoped to get a home detention sentence there because he needed a stable address and support around him.

-He said the situation at the home was "unnormal - things weren't right"."
+The situation at the home was "unnormal – things weren't right", he said.

-She said she had had enough and she wanted to deal with him.
-'Get rid of him', was what she said.
+His mother had said she had had enough and she wanted to deal with Nisbet.
+"Get rid of him", was what she said.